itinerantfoodie/itinerantfoodie.github.io/_drafts/china-digital-nomadding.md

 You should probably have either WeChat or Alipay installed.
 Personally I prefer WeChat Pay as AliPay tends not to work if you do not have a Chinese ID (I've yet to test this theory out).

-WeChat Pay works for most vending machines and small restaurants.
+WeChat Pay works for most vending machines, small restaurants, hotels, hostels and you can book train tickets, bus tickets and flights.
+Also rent bikes and hail cabs.

-Using WeChat Secretary, you can cash in and out of WeChat Pay using bitcoin, although I can also sell you RMB for bitcoin / litecoin / dash.
+Using WeChat Secretary, you can cash in and out of WeChat Pay using bitcoin, although I can also sell you RMB for bitcoin / litecoin / dash if you ask nicely (at market rates for China)

+### Bike Rental

+I've checked different bike rental apps, and have settled on MoBike for coverage and it's foreigner friendliness (it works with Passport - and verification is only a few hours).
+You need a Chinese phone number though, but you can pick up one for 50 RMB.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/h986oGCV7K4" frameborder="0" allowfullscreen></iframe>

 ## Internet Access